In the middle dialogues, Plato casts the good life in terms of the "contemplation" (θεωρία) the soul enjoys in its disincarnate state.

 Polemarchus appeals to the poet Simonides (who died about the time of Socrates' birth) to say what justice is (Republic I.331e).
 Polemarchus says that it justice is giving each man his due, that to one's enemies what is due is harm, and that to one's friends what is due is benefit.

 This exchange brings into sharper focus the point of justice.
 To evaluate the traditional conception of justice (paying owns debts, telling the truth, and so on), it is necessary to know the point of justice.
-Polemarchus introduces the idea that it is to give human beings what is due to them.
-If justice is what is appropriate in connection with human beings, then they are due what is appropriate for them.
-Polemarchus is confused about what this is.
+Polemarchus says that it is to give human beings what is due to them.
+Given that justice is what is appropriate in connection with human beings, they are due what is appropriate for them.
+Polemarchus, however, is confused about what this is.
 He cannot defend his answers because what is appropriate for human beings is good for them, both friends and enemies alike.

 Thrasymachus jumps into the conversation once Polemarchus drops out (Republic I.336b).